quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 {{fallback-algorithm}} for further discussion of this state.

 1. If the packet contains a routable CID, route the packet accordingly.
-1. If the packet matches an entry in a table of routing decisions indexed by a concatenation of 4-tuple and Source CID, route the packet accordingly.
+1. If the packet has a long header and matches an entry in a table of routing decisions indexed by a concatenation of 4-tuple and Source CID, route the packet accordingly.
 1. If the packet matches an entry in a table of routing decisions by destination CID, route the packet accordingly.
 1. If packet matches an entry in a table of routing decisions by 4-tuple, route